pubseq/bh20-seq-resource/doc/INSTALL.md

     guix environment -C guix --ad-hoc python python-requests raptor2 curl --network -- python3 ./scripts/update_virtuoso/check_for_updates.py cache.txt dba dba

 where dba is the default password.

+## Run the Auspice phylo-tree viewer

+Auspice is developed by the Nextstrain team and we use it for exploring the phylogenetic tree.
+It does not scale well beyond 5,000 SARS-CoV-2 virusses, so we need to limit the input set!

+Auspice runs on a separate port.

+Running on port 4001 using your repo:

+Install node with Guix

+    ~/.config/guix/current/bin/guix package -i node -p ~/opt/node

+Load Guix environment variables

+    . ~/opt/node/etc/profile

+Run server after fetching data in ./data

+    cd auspice
+    npm install --global --prefix node_modules .
+    env PORT=4001 ./node_modules/bin/auspice view --datasetDir ./data